VizzesStudios/Project-BetterHR/README.md

 ## Legality
 BetterHR does not contain any illegal mods or features.
 Everything feature is allowed on gtm.
-16PS: You dont get better hitreg.
+PS: You dont get better hitreg.

 ## Mods